-Not everyone will redeem their offers, but this approach will show you the top-performing offers so you can adjust your marketing efforts accordingly.
+Not everyone will redeem their offers, but this survey for money approach will show you the top-performing offers so you can adjust your marketing efforts accordingly.
 You’ll be able to see what products and services have a higher survey response rate and apply this knowledge to future survey efforts.

 5. Brevity Never Goes Unappreciated

 More than half of your customers will not go beyond the first few survey questions.
 Why?

 People’s attention spans are only so big.
 If they don’t find the current item on their screen interesting enough, they’ll continue to scroll or move along to the next item on their to-do list.
 Keeping this in mind, create surveys that are short, simple, and as engaging as possible.

 One to three minutes should be the maximum time limit for filling out a survey, containing 10-15 questions maximum.
 This also shows your survey takers that you respect and value their time.

 6. Make it for Them, Not for You

 If you mention how the survey will help you or your company to grow, it’s not going to keep your recipient’s attention very long, let alone encourage them to fill out the survey at all.
 Instead, show them how filling out the survey will benefit them.

 Instead of: “This survey will help our company improve and grow.”

 Try: “By filling out this survey, you will help us to serve you better.”